SI DAL01110.515 Ownership in Fee Simple or Less Than Fee Simple

 1. Arkansas

 Arkansas is not a community property State.
 However, community property may have been accumulated if the deceased and spouse lived in a community property State.
 In that case, the deceased's ½ of the community estate accumulated in a community property State generally passes under the Arkansas laws of intestate succession.
-However, the surviving spouse retains her ½ of the community property and does not inherit any dower interest.
+However, the surviving spouse retains their one half of the community property and does not inherit any dower interest.

 Property acquired in Arkansas during marriage may be owned singly by either member of the couple, or jointly if both members sign the deed.